 A microphone transducer that converts sound to audio with a thin, electrically conductive ribbon-like diaphragm suspended within a magnetic structure.
-As the diaphragm moves back and forth within the permanent magnetic field, a mic signal electromagnetically induced across it.
+As the diaphragm moves back and forth within the permanent magnetic field, a mic signal is electromagnetically induced across it.

 Ribbon microphones, like their moving-coil dynamic counterparts, transduce energy on the principle of electromagnetic induction.
 For this reason, ribbon mics may very well be called “ribbon dynamic mics.”
-However, moving-coil microphones are more often referred to simply as dynamic mics while ribbon mics are known simply as ribbon mics.
+However, moving-coil microphones are more often referred to simply as dynamic mics, while ribbon mics are known simply as ribbon mics.

 To learn more about moving-coil mics, check out my article The Complete Guide To Moving-Coil Dynamic Microphones.

 The ribbon diaphragm is often made of thin corrugated aluminum.
-This conductive material remains strong in this thin, folded, ribbon-like shape which is essential for proper diaphragm movement and longevity.
+This conductive material remains strong in this thin, folded, ribbon-like shape, which is essential for proper diaphragm movement and longevity.
 The corrugation adds strength and flexibility to the diaphragm since it allows the ribbon to be suspended loosely within the magnetic structure.